DanielGallagher02/Final_Year_Project/README.md

 # Optimising Agricultural Outcomes Through Computer Vision: A Deep Dive into Transfer Learning for Crop Predictions

-Welcome to my **Final Year Project** for my Bachelor's in Computing.
+Welcome to my **Final Year Project** for my (Hons) Bachelor's in Computing.
 This project focuses on using advanced computer vision and transfer learning techniques to predict crop yields, specifically aimed at supporting small-scale farms.
 The project utilizes deep learning models like **Convolutional Neural Networks (CNNs)** and **VGG16** to address challenges related to limited agricultural datasets.

 ## Table of Contents
 1. [Project Overview](#project-overview)